A healthier semi-classical dynamics: Main results

 which using the standard Ito rules

 is equivalent to \eqref{eq: unravelingCQCQuantum} when the decoherence diffusion trade-off is saturated.
 Since $\rho_t=\rho(t|\sigma\{Z_s\}_{s\leq t})$, this implies that there is a unique quantum state conditioned on the classical trajectory that remains pure at all times.
 Thus, despite loss of predictability in the classical degrees of freedom, our theory, and thus general hybrid classical-quantum theories saturating the trade-off, do not exhibit any loss of predictability in the quantum degrees of freedom when conditioned on the classical trajectory.

-In Appendix \ref{sec: temple} we show by explicit construction that one may always purify the dynamics by an equivalent dynamics in an enlarged classical phase space (or quantum Hilbert space) such that the decoherence-diffusion trade-off is saturated.
+When the trade-off is not saturated, the quantum state conditioned on the classical trajectory will generically demonstrate decoherence e.g. due to an external quantum or classical environment.
+Inspired by the purely quantum case, where mixed quantum states can be purified by considering states in a larger quantum environment, we prove in Appendix \ref{sec: temple} by explicit construction that one may always purify the dynamics \eqref{eq: unravelingCQClass} and \eqref{eq: unravelingCQCQuantum} by an equivalent dynamics in an enlarged classical phase space or quantum Hilbert space such that the decoherence-diffusion trade-off is saturated.
 One can therefore always consider classical-quantum dynamics in terms of pure quantum states and points in phase space, in much the same way that quantum dynamics may always be considered to be pure in some larger Hilbert space.